ShiMengjie/Machine-Learning-Andrew-Ng/README.md

 ### [gaussianDemo](https://github.com/SHIMengjie/Machine-Learning-Andrew-Ng-Matlab/tree/master/gaussianDemo)
 * Simple Gaussian Process Regression

-## Solutions
+## Acknowledge
 <b>LIKE KINDA SUPER IMPORTANT NOTE</b>:

-You can check and modify my implementation of the assignments [here](https://github.com/SHIMengjie/Machine-Learning-Andrew-Ng-Matlab).
+You can check and modify my implementation of the assignments on [github](https://github.com/SHIMengjie/Machine-Learning-Andrew-Ng-Matlab).
 All changes and discussions are welcome.